 Top tips from Tanis

-We are focusing on each of the RCN’s Principles of Nursing Practice in our eNewsletters as they are such a fundamental part of good nursing care.
-Whether you’re a health care assistant (HCA) or assistant practitioner (AP), and whether you work in acute care, mental health, the independent sector or indeed anywhere, the Principles will apply to you and your colleagues.
+In each of our e-newsletters we are focusing on the Principles of Nursing Practice, as they are such a fundamental part of good nursing care.
+Whether you are a health care assistant (HCA) or an assistant practitioner (AP), and whether you work in acute care, mental health, the independent sector or indeed anywhere, the principles will apply to you and your colleagues.

 The Principles make clear exactly what quality nursing care looks like.
 They were developed with patients and for patients.
 They can be used by nursing staff to reflect on their own practice and evaluate nursing care.
 They can also be shared with patients and their families or carers so they can give feedback on the care provided.